Ablus-Bang/FLB/README.md

 For more details on the project's implementation and usage, please refer to the documentation provided in the repository.

-This README serves as a quick start guide to set up and run the integration of Federated Learning and blockchain technology.
+This README serves as a quick start guide to set up and run the integration of Federated Learning and protocol technology.
 For any issues or contributions, please refer to the repository's issue tracker and contribution guidelines.

 Under Construction ..